Brought To Our Senses is ...

 About the Author

-Kathleen H. Wheeler is a child of divorce and Alzheimer’s disease called to tell a tale.
-She writes stories that sing because she cannot, and her work has been featured in Chicken Soup for the Soul, newspaper, trade, and academic publications.
-A graduate of the University of Illinois, she has worked as a marketing communications professional for ad agencies and corporations since Nike first coined the slogan “Just Do It.”
-Wheeler is a self-professed music enthusiast and lifelong fan of a British musician known by a one-syllable nickname.
+Award-winning author Kathleen H. Wheeler writes stories that sing because she cannot.
+Her debut novel Brought To Our Senses was named a 2017 Next Generation Indie Book Awards Finalist for First Novel and winner of the 2017 Readers' Favorite Awards for Fiction-Drama.
+A graduate of the University of Illinois, she has wordsmithed as a marketing communications professional for ad agencies and corporations since Nike first coined the slogan “Just Do It.”
+Wheeler is a music enthusiast and lifelong fan of a British musician known by a one-syllable nickname.
 Along with her husband and two children, she calls the Land of Lincoln home.

 Read the full biography for Kathleen H. Wheeler here.